abgarberpaul/Earthquake_Mapping/README.md

 **Level Two (complete)**

-All files to run the functioning Level Two page are stored in Leaflet-Step-2 folder.
+All files to run the functioning Level Two page are stored in Leaflet-Step-2 folder:

-    * index.html
+    - index.html

-    * See css folder for style.css
+    - See css folder for style.css

-    * See js folder for config.js (main code)
+    - See js folder for config.js (main code)

-    * Js folder also contains choropleth.js file
+    - Js folder also contains choropleth.js file

+__Required Elements, level two:__

 1. Call the source for tectonic plate coordinates in GeoJSON